krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - IPv4 or IPV6
 - VPC + public subnet
 - Security Group
-__ALB will do https decryption__ with the SSL certificate you provide
+__ALB will do https decryption__ with the SSL certificate you provide - need to configure it - see below.
 - forwards request to __target group__: EC2, lambda, ALB, IP addresses (on-premises)
 - can do port translation
 - __health check__ (default is port http)